fbpx

 I have a free newsletter where I send out technical analysis on Bitcoin, Ethereum, Cardano and others.
 Also, you’ll get some free guides and reviews.
 Sign up for free below:

-Below you see the exact same image.
-We are still on a monthly time frame, and it’s still the Bitcoin / USD price chart.
+Below you see the same image.
+We are still on a monthly time frame, and it’s still the Bitcoin/USD price chart.

-As you’ve now learned, the candles tell us something about how the price moved within the given time period, a month in this case.
+As you learned above, the candles tell us something about how the price moved within the given time interval, one month, in this case.

 Let’s get more specific:

-Look at the two arrows on the image below.
-The upper one goes from the top of the red candle, the other one goes from the bottom of the same red candle:
+Look at the two red arrows in the image below.
+The upper one goes from the top of a red candle, the other one goes from the bottom of the same red candle:

 The arrows point towards the right vertical axis.
-The numbers you see they’re pointing to is the Bitcoin / USD price.
+The numbers you see they’re pointing to are the Bitcoin / USD price.

 Important:

-• Red candles represent months where the price has decreased.
+• Red candles represent months when the price has decreased.
 Therefore the opening price is the top of the candle, and the closing price is the bottom of the candle.

 Wicks: